geoschem/GCClassic/docs/source/gcclassic-user-guide/run-checklist.rst

    .. attention::

-      Prior to running with :option:`GEOS-FP` meteorology, be aware that it is an operational (i.e. evolving) product that is subject to assimilation system updates.
+      Prior to running with GEOS-FP meteorology, be aware that it is an operational (i.e. evolving) product that is subject to assimilation system updates.

-      On the other hand, the :option:`MERRA-2` meterology is a 40+ year reanalysis product performed with a "frozen" version of the NASA GEOS assimilation system.
-Thus, :option:`MERRA-2` is preferable for studies ranging over multiple years or decades.
+      On the other hand, the MERRA-2 meterology is a 40+ year reanalysis product performed with a "frozen" version of the NASA GEOS assimilation system.
+Thus, `MERRA-2
+      <http://wiki.geos-chem.org/MERRA-2>`_ is preferable for studies
+      ranging over multiple years or decades.

 #. :ref:`Configure and build <compile>` the source code into an
    executable file. |br|